 This vinaigrette really brings this Asian Chicken Salad together.
 I never like to waste anything in my kitchen so I created this dressing using the liquid from the canned mandarins.
 With the addition of some other Asian essentials and my favorite thing ever…PEANUT BUTTER we get a beautiful dressing.

 The easiest way to mix up your dressing is to throw everything into a mason jar.
 I literally throw everything in and give it a shake.
-Then I use my Ergo Spout pouring lid to dress the salad.

 Now don’t be discouraged by the length of this ingredient list.
 It is a list of basics that you can outfit your kitchen with, and that will allow you to add Asian inspiration to any dish from here on out.
 The other option is to eliminate the vinaigrette and just purchase an Asian dressing, there are a lot of great options ready made in the grocery store.